-- Water the tree in thoroughly, this will let the soil compact and the air bubbles out.
-May need to top up soil.
+- Water the tree in thoroughly, this will let the soil compact and the air bubble out.
+May need to top up soil after settling

 - Add fertilizer if you did not use MYKE.
 Fertilize with a high middle number (Ex.
 10-52-10).
-Follow instructions on fertilizer.
+Follow instructions on fertilizer for 2 years.

 - Prune off any branches that may have been damaged during planting.

-- Stake tree if in a windy location or to give additional support.
+- Stake tree if in a windy location or to give additional support (11).
+Put stakes in undisturbed soil.
 Never allow the ties to cut off circulation or cut into tree bark.
 Do not stake a tree for more than 2 years.